FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/contributing-to-fidl/cultural_tenets.md

 our responsibility to resolve them, so that we can present a common view to our users.

+Another example, when authoring an [RFC] on behalf of the FIDL team, we are implicitly stating that all of the team is supportive of the general direction of the design (though often details are discussed on the CL).
+This implies that before an RFC moves to the [iterate] step some alignment has been reached within the team, possibly through pre-work occurring in [another medium][medium] than a Gerrit CL such as a Google Doc.

 Failure to align internally spills our indecisiveness or doubts onto our users, who have less context of the technical trade offs that we do.
 Sometimes, that means that we have to acknowledge that "we don't know", or that we "don't have a